 The Voice is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by SNA member Hyman G. Darling, a partner in the Springfield, Massachusetts, firm of Bacon Wilson, P.C.
+This installment was written by SNA member Hyman Darling, Esq., a partner in the Springfield, Massachusetts, firm of Bacon Wilson, P.C.
 Mr. Darling concentrates his practice in estate planning, elder law, probate, special needs and guardianships/conservatorships.
 Before joining Bacon Wilson, he was a trust officer for several years.
 A frequent speaker for civic and charitable organizations, he serves on the American Cancer Society National Professional Advisory Committee and the boards of several western Massachusetts nonprofit organizations for persons with disabilities.
 He is a member of the National Academy of Elder Law Attorneys Board of Directors.

 October 2010 - Vol. 4, Issue 16